Sample submission guide

 We recommend users to QC their DNA samples prior to shipment and attaching the results (gel, trace analysis, concentration and ratios) to the sample submission form.

 Please review our guidelines to make sure your sample is of sufficient quality to be sequenced.
+The table at the bottom contains the required sample features for the different applications.

 DNA sample requirements